 They should delete all suspicious emails or social media messages that appear to be from you.

 They should also never click on any of the links contained within those messages.
 Hackers send messages from accounts they get control of to trick others into opening links which extract sensitive information, like login details.

 If hackers have stolen your bank account details, they could make fraudulent purchases in your name.

-If you find that money has been taken from your account, contact your bank immediately.
+If money has been taken from your account, contact your bank immediately.
 They’ll put a stop on any other transactions and cancel your card.

 It’s good practice to scan your computer using antivirus software to remove malicious software.
-You should update your antivirus software before you do this – just go to the settings to do this.
+You should update your antivirus software before you start – just go to settings to do this.
 Then you can click for a thorough scan of your system.

-Hackers often try to steal your email address and password.
-People often use the same combination for many accounts, and it means they can get into whatever they want.
+Hackers will often try to steal your email address and password.
+People often use the same combination for many accounts, making it easy for hackers to get into whatever they want.

 After you’ve done your virus scanning, you should change your passwords to something new.
-It’s important not to change your passwords until your system is secure, otherwise the new passwords could just be captured as well.
+It’s important not to change your passwords until your system is secure, otherwise the new passwords could be captured too.